This post may contain affiliate links. Please see our disclosure policy.

 If you’re using cooked meat, you always add broth or water to fill the jars, as the meat will not be releasing liquid on its own as it cooks.

-Whether you’re working with raw or cooked turkey, I think it’s always best to pack it in a turkey or chicken broth with a bit of salt.
-The results are just best that way.
+Whether you’re working with raw or cooked turkey, I think it’s always better to pack it in a turkey or chicken broth with a bit of salt.
+The results are just better that way.

 Bone-in or Boneless Turkey Canning